This post may contain affiliate links. Please read my disclosure policy for details.

 Dalgona candies used to be very popular in Korean streets, especially among kids.
 This year the popularity of this Korean candy has resurfaced on a more global scale with the series Squid Game that’s been trending all over the world on Netflix.

-What is the Dalgona Candy challenge?
+What is the dalgona candy challenge?

 Traditionally street food vendors in Korea used to sell these candies, the challenge for kids was to eat/carve out candy without breaking the pattern in the middle.
 If successful, the vendor would gift another dalgona candy or some other prizes.

-The latest Netflix series, Squid Game, reinvented the purpose of this challenge in which you would survive and earn money if you managed to carve out the pattern without breaking it.
+Squid Game, reinvented the purpose of this challenge in which you would survive and earn money if you managed to carve out the pattern without breaking it.
 On the contrary, if you failed, you’d be instantly killed.

-• sugar – any sugar is fine but I like using white granulated sugar.
+• Sugar – Any sugar is fine but I like using white granulated sugar.

-• baking soda – baking soda reacts with sugar making it foam and turning a light brown color.
-The “caramel” becomes airy and brittle. !!!
-DO NOT confuse/substitute with baking powder.
+• Baking soda – Baking soda reacts with sugar making it foam and turning a light brown color.
+The “caramel” becomes airy and brittle. ⚠️ Do not confuse/substitute with baking powder.

-Do I need a Dalgona Candy Kit?
+Do I need a dalgona candy kit?

-I purchased a dalgona candy kit on Amazon especially because I could not find any small pattern molds.
-I mainly had some big-sized cookie cutters in my pantry.
-Those molds were useful since they are designed to fit into a small-sized dalgona candy.
 The tool I found less useful in this kit was the metal cooling rack, despite my several attempts, the candy kept on sticking to it.
 So I just went back to using baking paper which works great, no need for oil or anything like that to avoid it from sticking.

 That brings me to say, the dalgona candy kit is totally optional.
 If you have the below tools at home, they work great!